RealHarshThakur/js.net/README.md

 ## TODO
 - Port some of the popular C# tools.
 - Look into possibility of converting this into a wscript edible js.
 As that can be used in html applications and oter Windows Scripting Components
-- Also noticed vbc.exe.
-Do similar work on it